binary-manu/binary-is-better/_drafts/remote-android-debugging.md

 Emulators start with debug settings enabled, so they are ready to accept connections from `adb`.
-However, there is a catch: they only listen on the loopback interfaces.
+However, there is a catch: they only listen on the loopback interface.
 They assume that connections will be coming from a local `adb` instance connecting to `localhost`, but this is not the case.
 We want the emulator to be accessible from an external network interface and to expose its services on the port we have chosen in the previous section, that is, `45555`.

 Now, there are essentially two ways to accomplish this:

-* we can configure a DNAT rule that redirects all incoming TCP traffic from port `45555` from our local network interface to port `5555` on `localhost`.
+* we can configure a DNAT rule that redirects all incoming TCP traffic targeting port `45555` on any local network interface, sending it to `localhost:5555`.
 This is simple to do under Linux with `iptables` and some tweaking with `sysctl` to enable forwarding to the local machine;
-* we can employ a userspace connection forwarder that proxies all connections from a certain local host:port combination to another.
-It will then receive all connection to port `45555` on external IP's and forward them to `localhost:5555`.
+* we can alternatively employ a userspace connection forwarder that proxies all connections from a certain local host and port combination to another.
+It will then receive all connections to port `45555` for external IP's and forward them to `localhost:5555`.

 We'll go with the userspace tool, as I think that messing with `iptables` for such a scenario is overkill, not to mention that it